ArtBristolCode/site/workshop/handout.md

 **Now for the potatoes.....**
 - Use the potatoes and ink to design a **** THEME **** (i.e., a holiday card)
-- Try to "recreate" this in code using P5.js
+- Now "recreate" this in code using P5.js

 **Make it move**
 - Play around with mouseX and mouseY